roeik7/social_network_challenge_accepted/README.md

 + **Server - NodeJS**

-/Server/DB - conatains all the collections related to the app <br/>
+/Server/DB - conatains all the database modedls related to the app <br/>
-/Server/Routers - API client -  contains logic of the server.
+/Server/Routers - API for client -  contains logic of the server.<br/>
 Divided into a number of modules representing requests on various topics from the client (such as posts, starting a challenge, adding a challenge, challenging one of the members, etc.)